 Bulk Shipping: What You Need to Know

-Last updated on September 4th, 2024 at 07:24 am
+Last updated on November 29th, 2024 at 12:51 pm

 Each day, massive ships move thousands of tons of bulk cargo around the world.
 These huge ships can transport up to 400,000 metric tons of deadweight and account for 21% of merchant fleets worldwide.

 Simple, everyday activities such as pouring milk in our cereal, gassing up our vehicles, or adding salt to our food would be difficult to do if it weren’t for merchant carriers that transport grains, minerals, chemicals, and other products.
-Bulk shipping may be challenging, but there are specialty-built carrier ships that make it easier to transport these goods around the world.
+Bulk freight shipping may be challenging, but there are specialty-built carrier ships that make it easier to transport these goods around the world.

 You may be asking, “Why should I care?”